 The Physical Toll: Discoveries from Osteopathy and Occupational Therapy

-Although the mental strain of video engagement is evident, the physical repercussions are equally about.
+While the mental strain of tech engagement is evident, the physical repercussions are equally concerning.
 Prolonged screen time leads to a host of musculoskeletal issues, from chronic neck pain to repetitive strain injuries.

 The Anatomy of Digital Fatigue